-A Kentucky high school decided to send its seniors out into the world prepared with more than just a rapidly diminishing knowledge of Algebra and an understanding of American history barely above the intellectual level of either a far right or far left Facebook meme.
-Instead, Bullitt Central High School, which is in Shepherdsville, just outside of Louisville, Kentucky, is teaching kids real life skills they’ll actually use.
+A Kentucky high school sent its seniors out into the world prepared with more than just a rapidly diminishing knowledge of Algebra and an understanding of American history barely above the intellectual level of either a far right or far left Facebook meme.
+Instead, Bullitt Central High School, which is in Shepherdsville, just outside of Louisville, Kentucky, teaches kids real life skills they’ll actually use.
 Mostly.

 The BCHS Family Resource & Youth Services Center brought in expert guest speakers, members of the community who could educate the high schoolers that will soon too find themselves in a dorm room or somewhere else out in the real world, about what they’ll encounter once they get there.
 In a Facebook post, the Director of the BCHS Family Resource & Youth Services Center detailed the successful day.

 The social media post and the Adulting Day idea has begun to receive national attention and largely positive feedback.
 Still, the idea could use some tweaking.
 Here are some future ideas for Adulting Day classes.

 - How to Effectively Live Paycheck to Paycheck

 - Pills: Don’t Do Them Recreationally!